JPElectron/DNSRedirOSS/README.md

 Sample files and other resources are here: https://drive.google.com/drive/folders/1lMxuJpa2z43nnDBOQoBmeGVOdbOvGOcx

+## The Future

+While DNS Redirector is still needed for a successful captive portal implementation, be aware of the new method to impose a captive portal by using DHCP option 114, for devices that support it.
+More info here: https://tools.ietf.org/id/draft-ietf-capport-rfc7710bis-08.html and here: https://developer.android.com/about/versions/11/features/captive-portal

 ## License

 GPL does not allow you to link GPL-licensed components with other proprietary software (unless you publish as GPL too).